whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #20<br/>Receive feedback graciously by looking for the lesson</div>
 </b><div class="rev-act-body">Oftentimes, when one person feels upset by another, they'll express themselves but not communicate very clearly or very respectfully.
 Whenever someone expresses anger or frustration with you, or offers you constructive feedback, actively look for the lesson to learn so that you can grow from the experience.
 Repeat the lesson back to them, to ensure both you and the other person agree on it.
 This ensures you heard them properly, and that you only learn lessons that you agree with.
-Do what you can to make it easy rather than difficult for others to give you constructive feedback if they see you making a mistake.</div></div>
+Try to make it easy rather than difficult for others to give you constructive feedback if they see you making a mistake.</div></div>